Land Rover engines

 Engines used by the British company Land Rover in its 4×4 vehicles have included four-cylinder petrol engines, and four- and five-cylinder diesel engines.
-Straight-six cylinder engines have been used for Land Rover vehicles built under licence.
+Straight-six engines have been used for Land Rover vehicles built under licence.
 Land Rover has also used various four-cylinder, V8, and V6 engines developed by other companies, but this article deals only with engines developed specifically for Land Rover vehicles.

 Initially, the engines used were modified versions of standard Rover car petrol engines, but the need for dedicated in-house units was quickly realised.
-The first engine in the series was the 1.6-litre petrol of 1948, and this design was improved, expand.
-A brand new Petrol engine of 2286cc was introduced in 1958, This basic engine existed in both petrol and diesel form, and was steadily modified over the years to become the 200Tdi.
-A serious redesign resulted in the 300Tdi of 1994, which ceased production in 2006.
+The first engine in the series was the 1.6-litre petrol of 1948, and this design was improved.
+A brand-new Petrol engine of 2286cc was introduced in 1958.
+This basic engine existed in both petrol and diesel form, and was steadily modified over the years to become the 200Tdi diesel.
+A substantial redesign resulted in the 300Tdi of 1994, which ceased production in 2006.
 Over 1.2 million engines in the series have been built.